ontolex/frequency-attestation-corpus-information/index.md

 </div>

 <div class="note">
-With `frac:gloss` and `rdf:value`, `frac:Attestation` provides *two* different properties to represent the context of an observable in any particular data source. `rdf:value` should provide information as found in the underlying corpus, e.g., a plain text string.
-If the dictionary provides a different representation, or if the attestation as given in an underlying dictionary has not yet been confirmed to match the context in the underlying corpus, applications should use `frac:gloss` instead of `rdf:value`.
-In other words, `rdf:value` corresponds to the representation of the context in the underlying corpus, `frac:gloss` to its representation in the underlying dictionary.
-If both are confirmed to be equal, use `rdf:value`.
+With `frac:gloss` and `frac:quotedText`, `frac:Attestation` provides *two* different properties to represent the context of an observable in any particular data source. `frac:quotedText` should provide information as found in the underlying corpus, e.g., a plain text string.
+If the dictionary provides a different representation, or if the attestation as given in an underlying dictionary has not yet been confirmed to match the context in the underlying corpus, applications should use `frac:gloss` instead of `frac:quotedText`.
+In other words, `frac:quotedText` corresponds to the representation of the context in the underlying corpus, `frac:gloss` to its representation in the underlying dictionary.
+If both are confirmed to be equal, use `frac:quotedText`.
 </div>

 As an example, for Old English *hwæt-hweganunges*, Bosworth (2014) gives the example `"Ða niétenu ðonne beóþ hwæthuguningas [MS. Cote. -hwugununges] ...`.
 In OntoLex-FrAC, this would be the `frac:gloss` because it contains additional information about spelling variation/normalized spelling not found in the quoted source (`MS. Cote.`):